About the golf.

 Wind and sometimes rain aren’t the only defenses the Old Course tosses at the competitors.
 There are also the famous (or infamous) pot bunkers – 112 of them.
 These are quite different from the sand traps on a typical American course.
 The front of these bunkers is a wall of layered sod where each layer is set an inch or two back from the one beneath it.
 On our way toward the eighth hole, Bob, Tony and I walked along one of the other courses on the property and got up close and personal with a few of them.
 Here’s one.

 From time to time in other tournaments, you may see players hook a drive onto a fairway adjacent to the one they are playing and generally, that’s not something they want to do.
 However, one of the other quirks of the Old Course is that sometimes, you need to deliberately play to a different fairway.
-The famous Road Hole at 17 is a perfect example.
+The famous Road Hole at 17 is a perfect example of this.
 I don’t know whether players would try to clear the sheds of the hotel under different wind conditions, but on this Thursday, nearly everyone hit their drive onto the fairway for the second hole because no one was going to clear the shed in the face of that wind.

-The 18th, home to Swilcan Bridge
+The 18th, home to Swilcan Bridge,

-DSCN3740and which seems to be one of the more “birdie-able” on the course presents a different demand on a player’s skill.
+and which seems to be one of the more “birdie-able” on the course presents a different demand on a player’s skill.
 The safer play is to hit the drive onto the fairway for the first hole but this makes for a delicate short iron or chip.
 The more direct route, if the golfer manages to find the right lie, presents an easier second shot onto the green.
 However, it dares you to play from the deeply undulating swale known as “The Valley of Sin” making that right lie a challenge to find.

 We finished our day in the grandstand high above the eighteenth green.
 The lower tier is reserved seating.
 It was there that we finally saw some impressive putting and saw four or five birdies.
-My and Bob’s Twitter followers might recognize this picture:
+My and Bob’s Twitter followers might recognize this picture:.

 Upon arriving back at Waverly Station, Tony’s wife was waiting for him and Bob and Tony offered me a ride back into the Old City.
 I had them drop me at Grassmarket where, because it was late and I was tired, I ended up picking up a couple of slices of pizza for dinner.
 I was most grateful for the lift up the hill from the station which must be among the steepest traversable spots in Edinburgh.